 why group brainstorming doesn’t work, you’re leaving too many vacation days unused, and more by Alison Green on October 27, 2016 Over at the Fast Track by QuickBase today, I take a look at several big work-related stories in the news right now: the problems with group brainstorming, the hundreds of millions of vacation days we leave unused each year, and more.
 You can read it here.
-You may also like:how to ask for more vacation timeboss wants us to do early-morning and evening meetings so he can attend from his vacationeverything you need to know about how to take vacation time { 98 comments }
+You may also like:our in-office employees are upset that they have to use more sick days than our remote workershow to ask for more vacation timeboss wants us to do early-morning and evening meetings so he can attend from his vacation { 98 comments }

 AdAgencyChick* October 27, 2016 at 11:39 am Poll: How do you manage your leave if you have PTO (not sick time and vacation) and a strict no-rollover policy?
 My current company is the first I’ve worked at with this arrangement.
 I personally prefer PTO to separate sick/vacation buckets since I don’t get sick often, but on the other hand I hate that because there’s no rollover, I need to make a guess about whether I’ll get sick in December or not, when deciding what days I want to take earlier in the year.
 My previous agency did it better IMO (PTO bank with up to 5 days rollover allowed; any rolled-over days had to be taken in the first 3 months of the new year).
 Right now I’m leaving only a 1-day window for possible illness, because I really don’t like leaving days on the table.